 4. Crowd in Magnesium

-Research shows that magnesium lowers high blood pressure.
+Research shows that magnesium is an important ingredient in a high blood pressure diet.
 This is because magnesium regulates the body’s many systems and relaxes the walls of our blood vessels, directly lowering high blood pressure 6.

 The RDA for magnesium is 310–420 mg for adults depending on age and gender.